Admission requirements

 Applying for a language test exemption

-To apply for an exemption, please include the following documents in your application package:
+If you wish to apply for an exemption, please include the following documents in your application package:

-2. Documentation of your native English language level by either:
+2. Documentation of your English proficiency

 At least 3 months of journalistic experience